-Before starting PSC, the Jersey Shore native was tasked by the state Board of Education to open its Family and Community Relations Office.
-There, he directed constituent responses and community outreach while forging stakeholder partnerships in support of an ambitious education-reform effort.
+Prior to PSC, the Jersey Shore native was tasked by the state Board of Education to open its Family and Community Relations Office.
+There, he directed community outreach while forging stakeholder partnerships in support of an ambitious education-reform effort.

 For years Norris told stories of his beloved Jersey Shore, including those of Wildwood and Cape May.
 He helped clients win the Brass Ring Award from the International Association of Amusement Parks and Attractions, the N.J.
 Governor’s Tourism Award in 2010 and the Hospitality Sales and Marketing Association International Award for website redesign.